 The world of single origin chocolate is vast, there are many parallels that can be drawn between craft chocolate and specialty coffee.
 We at Palma Coffee are excited to see where it will go.

 WHAT TYPE OF COFFEE FOR MOCHA?

 We knew we wanted this Mocha to be espresso based, if you want to make mocha without an espresso machine, you can follow Beanbox’s recipe which uses brewed coffee.
-We wanted intense creaminess, plus we knew that our chocolatey Cumbia Espresso Blend would be perfect for the task.

 HOW TO MAKE MOCHA AT HOME

 Place 17g of the Bonnat chocolate bar in the cup which you will pull your espresso into.